P1sec/QCSuper/docs/QCSuper architecture.md

 All this requires a form of concurrency to be acheived: either threading, or a way to poll on descriptors through an event loop.

 The design ease/simplicity tradeoff I have chosen was to use threading (but I'm open to rework the architecture if someone has something else to propose).
-Polling on both a serial port and a featureful command prompt or thread queue (for example) is not doable easily in a multi-platform way, and using asyncio seemed to add some design and syntaxing overhead/external libraries in the equation.
+Polling on both a serial port and a featureful command prompt or thread queue (for example) is not doable easily in a multi-platform way, and using asyncio seemed to add some design and syntaxing overhead/external libraries to the equation.

 ### Threading model